 For all residency programs, the applicant must be licensed or be eligible for licensure in the state of California.
-Professional pharmacist licensure from the state of California must be obtained either prior to the beginning of the residency program or within 90 days of starting residency.
+Professional pharmacist licensure from the state of California must be obtained either prior to the beginning of the residency program or within 120 days of starting residency.
 It is highly recommended that all resident applicants apply for licensure from both the California Pharmacy Jurisprudence Exam (CPJE) as well as the North American Pharmacist Licensure Examination (NAPLEX) prior to entering the residency program.
 If failed, the resident should re-take the next available licensure examination.
-If resident fails to obtain professional pharmacist licensure by October 1st (90 days from start of residency), they will be given the option to be dismissed from residency program at that time or to suspend the residency training for a period not to exceed 90 days and restart residency training once licensed as a pharmacist.
-If the resident fails to obtain pharmacist licensure by January 1st, then the resident will be dismissed from the program.
-Residents must complete at least 2/3 of residency training as a licensed pharmacist; therefore, the length of time in which residency is suspending pending licensure is added on to the length of residency (extends graduation date) to maintain the 2/3 ratio of residency as a licensed pharmacist.
+If resident fails to obtain professional pharmacist licensure by 120 days from start of residency, then the resident will be dismissed from the program.
+Residents must complete at least 2/3 of residency training as a licensed pharmacist.